-Many restaurant owners and operators "boost" their Facebook posts and target a broad audience that might have little interest in visiting their businesses.
-If you’ve tried using Facebook ads and feel like you’ve been badly burnt, a lack of strong targeting is likely the cause of this.
+Many restaurant owners and operators are tempted to “boost" their Facebook posts and target a big, broad audience.
+The problem with that strategy, however, is that those people might have little interest in visiting.
+If you’ve tried using Facebook ads and feel like you’ve been burned, a lack of audience targeting might be the kindling that started the fire.

 The Guide to Social Media for Restaurants